CFelt22/aws-bootcamp-cruddur-2023/journal/week4.md

 # Week 4 — Postgres and RDS
+Once again, time is the principal constraint.
+Everything went good, except for a bug that I spent several hours to fix.

 ## Creating bash file for db
 Creation of multiple bash files to simplify the commands to do for the databases.